Sound Fountain

 The most famous Continental releases are those of Georges Enesco playing Bach's Sonatas and Partitas for Violin Solo on CLP-104/6.

-The Continental Lp-releases were in the same (high) price class as the records of Columbia, RCA and Victor.
+The Continental LP-releases were in the same (high) price class as the records of Columbia, RCA and Victor.
 A few years later the Continental label ceased to exist but Gabor revived the label for a short time in the early nineteen sixties.

 Another important name in early American LP history is Webster Manufacturing Co. of Webster, Massachusetts.
 Webster - as the story is told - had once been a center of textile manufacturing, but just after World War II, the Webster Manufacturing Co. had moved to a nonunion site in the South (which was a not uncommon practice for companies to avoid regulations), leaving behind an empty factory and an unemployed labor force.
 That is where Don Gabor and his Continental Record Company come into focus.
-Gabor persuaded the workers to buy the factory and install record-pressing equipment to produce 78 RPM discs for him, according to David Diehl's information.
+Gabor persuaded the workers to help him buy the factory and install record-pressing equipment to produce 78 RPM discs for him.
+Gabor decided that from 1949 on the plant would only press plastic 45 rpm and 33 rpm disks.
+See Record Corporation of New England.
+Remington records had been pressed in New Jersey, but in 1951 Gabor told music critic Cecil Smith that he intended to press the Remington records in Webster.
+See Cecil Smith's article in The New Republic.

 The major attraction of tape was, of course, that longer recording sessions were possible and above all splicing was feasible, thus a performance without (too many) errors could be compiled.
 There was however another important advantage.
 Tape made it possible to add a second playback head a few inches before the actual playback head.
 The signal picked up by this playback head steered the cutter head When a dynamic passage was picked up by this second head it was possible to allow more land between adjacent grooves which contained high dynamics.
 (In Europe this method was even further developed by Decca and Telefunken which had formed the TELDEC company in Germany.
 The system was called "Füllschrift" because of the possibility to economically use the unused land separating the groove during less loud passages.)